osartun/Backbone.Undo.js/README.md

 Please note that removing an UndoType on a per instance level just causes a fallback to the global UndoTypes and won't take away the support for this type.
 You have to overwrite the type with an UndoType of empty functions to accomplish that.

-Using the UndoTypes-API is especially useful if you have several undo managers.
+Using the UndoTypes-API for a specific instance is especially useful if you have several undo managers.

 	var undoA = new Backbone.UndoManager,
 	undoB = new Backbone.UndoManager,